Future Work

 That's far from how we compete nowadays.

 We want breakthrough solutions, which means we want to tap into the brainpower of the best people on the topic.
-Regardless of where they live, which is why distributed and remote work are such a big part of this shift.
+Regardless of where they live, which is why distributed and remote work (see here for remote jobs we curated) are such a big part of this shift.

 Industry research body AIHR has called integrating this type of talent one of the 11 trends for the future of work in 2023.